eliasrilegard/botzia/README.md

 # Check ignored files (need git bash or other terminal with 'grep' enabled)
 $ git ls-files -v | grep ^S

-# Stop ignoring local changes (e.g. to edit the placeholders in config file)
+# Stop ignoring local changes to a file
 $ git update-index --no-skip-worktree path/to/file
 ```